souhail-5/zeed/README.md

 **How it works?** Use Zeed to add any entry to your changelog.
 Zeed will not modify your changelog file, but save your entries as a file within a staging area.
 When you are ready, ask Zeed to unify all staged entries, and render them according to a template.
 Then, automatically (or not) copy/paste the rendering to your changelog file.
 Finally, use Zeed to delete the staged entries and start over for another release.

+## Why Zeed?
-**Why Zeed?** Changelog-related merge conflicts can be a significant source of frustration for developers, often discouraging them from maintaining a changelog altogether.
+Changelog-related merge conflicts can be a significant source of frustration for developers, often discouraging them from maintaining a changelog altogether.
 Zeed's creation was inspired by these real-life experiences.
 Similar struggles have been faced even by large teams like GitLab, which [publicly shared their challenges](https://about.gitlab.com/blog/2018/07/03/solving-gitlabs-changelog-conflict-crisis/) with such issues.

 ## Getting Started
-These instructions will get you Zeed up and running on your local machine.

-### Technical prerequisites
-Zeed is written with support for multiple platforms.
-Zeed currently provides binaries for the following:

-- macOS (Darwin) for x64, i386, and ARM architectures
-- Windows
-- Linux

-### How to install?
+### Download and install
+Zeed supports multiple platforms including macOS (Darwin), Windows, and Linux.

-Download the appropriate version for your platform from [Zeed Releases](https://github.com/souhail-5/zeed/releases).
+To install Zeed, download the appropriate version for your platform from [Zeed Releases](https://github.com/souhail-5/zeed/releases).
 Once downloaded, the binary can be run from anywhere.

-Ideally, you should install it somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.
+Ideally, you should install Zeed somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

-Verify your installation by running `zeed --version`.
+You can verify your installation by running `zeed --version`.

 ## Basic usage